Zackptg5/Wireguard-Pi-Hole-DNSCrypt-Proxy-VPN-Server/README.md

 ## DnsCrypt-Proxy Note
 * I have all the anonymized relays set to be on different servers then the resolvers except mine (the zackptg5 ones).
 Reason being I trust myself to do what it says which is DNSSEC, no filters, no logging.
 My resolvers and relays are all run on the same server so if you don't feel comfortable with that (and I don't blame you there), you can change the relay to an east cost one like anon-plan9-dns.
 You'll lose speed but you may gain some peace of mind :)

+## What if I have other webservices installed on port 80?
+* You can change pihole port by adding this to /etc/lighttpd/external.conf: `server.port := 8000` where 8000 is the port number you want it to be

 ## Other Notes
+* If not using pihole for DHCP, you can remove the labeled ufw firewall rules
 * To see used ports: `lsof -i -P -n`
 * A QR Code for each profile will be outputted during setup.
 You can take a picture of it with the device you want to use from the wireguard app
 * The unbound config (pi-hole.conf) is pretty solid I think.
 Only thing you may want to change is some performance related variables like num-threads.
 Also note that enabling `auto-trust-anchor-file` prevented unbound service from starting regardless of forwarding or lack there of on my server.